AXIOMS FOR A GREAT COMMISSION RESURGENCE Acts 1:4-8

 - We affirm salvation by grace alone thru faith alone in Christ alone for the glory of God alone.

-- We affirm the reception of the Holy Spirit at the moment of regeneration/conversion and the blessing of spiritual gifts for the building up of the body of Christ.
+- We affirm the reception of the Holy Spirit at the moment of regeneration/conversion and the blessing of spiritual gifts for the building up of

 - We affirm the literal, visible and historical return of Jesus Christ to this earth when He will manifest fully His kingdom.